DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 == Description ==

-Commons In A Box (DOLLIE_SETUP) dramatically lowers the barrier to building community sites on WordPress.
+Dollie Setup (DOLLIE_SETUP) dramatically lowers the barrier to building community sites on WordPress.
 DOLLIE_SETUP helps you to install BuddyPress along with a number of carefully selected and vetted BuddyPress plugins, so that you don’t have to worry about which plugins are best and which are compatible with each other.

-Commons In A Box (DOLLIE_SETUP) includes a choice of two packages that can be customized to meet the needs of your community:
+Dollie Setup (DOLLIE_SETUP) includes a choice of two packages that can be customized to meet the needs of your community:

 **DOLLIE_SETUP Classic is designed for communities of all kinds.** It is used by groups and organizations to create flexible social networks where members can collaborate on projects, publish research, and create repositories of knowledge.